viktor-codes/theatre_api/README.md

 # Theater API

-The Theatre API is a comprehensive platform designed to streamline the management and operation of a theatre or performing arts venue.
+The Theater API is a comprehensive platform designed to streamline the management and operation of a Theater or performing arts venue.
 It provides a wide range of functionalities to facilitate the administration of performances, ticket sales, audience engagement, and more.

 ---